Waskaganish: Education

-Notable people from Waskaganish
+Notable people

 Billy Diamond was both the chief of the Waskaganish Cree starting in 1970 and the Grand Chief of the Grand Council of the Crees of Eeyou Istchee.

 Filmmaker Neil Diamond was born and raised in Waskaganish.
 His experiences as a child there, watching Westerns with other local children in the church basement, inspired him to make Reel Injun.